Wedding of Princess Madeleine and Christopher O'Neill: Background

 The couple at the celebrations of the National Day of Sweden, two days prior to the wedding.

 Princess Madeleine is the second daughter and youngest child of King Carl XVI Gustaf and Queen Silvia of Sweden.
-As such, she is currently seventh in the line of succession to the throne.
+As such, she is currently ninth in the line of succession to the throne.
 In 2009, she was engaged to marry the Swedish lawyer Jonas Bergström, with whom she had been in relationship since 2002.
 The wedding was set to take place in 2010, shortly after the June wedding of Princess Madeleine's elder sister and heir apparent to the throne, Crown Princess Victoria.
 In April 2010, however, the wedding was canceled and the engagement was broken off.
 Madeleine subsequently moved to New York City, where she met the British-born financier Christopher O’Neill.
 The first time they appeared in public as a couple was in January 2011.
 Their engagement was announced on 25 October 2012.
 The wedding was both publicly financed and paid by for by the king (who did not reveal how much he paid).
 The wedding cost an estimated 3 million kronor.